Savings and investment income: rates of tax on savings and investment income

 Savings income: the starting rate for savings

-Savings income is taxable at the basic rate, except where it falls within the ‘starting rate limit for savings’ (for 2014-15 this amount is £2880 - ITA07/S12).
-Where it does so, income tax is charged at the ‘starting rate for savings, which is 10% (ITA07/S7).
+Savings income is taxable at the basic rate, except where it falls within the ‘starting rate limit for savings’ (for 2019-20 this amount is £5,000 - ITA07/S12) or is covered by the personal savings allowance (see below).
+Where it does so, income tax is charged at the ‘starting rate for savings, which is 0% (ITA07/S7).

 Savings income: basic rate tax is repayable

-Basic rate tax paid on income chargeable at the starting rate for savings is repayable.
+Basic rate tax paid on income chargeable at the starting rate for savings or covered by the personal savings allowance is repayable.
 ITA07/S17 allows for claims to be made outside of self-assessment.

 Dividend income: the dividend rates